Teinc3/TerriEngine/README.md

 npm start [ticks to run simulation for]
 ```

-The engine will read a file named "ifs.json" from /data and output the results of the simulation to a file named "results.json" in the same directory.
+The engine will read `ifs.json` from `/data` and output the results of the simulation to a file named `results.json` in the same directory.

 ### Multiple use cases
 To include the engine as a module in your own project, add the following line to your code: